-Experiential learning is a key part of the Gallatin curriculum, bridging the gap between the classroom and the outside world.
+A key part of the Gallatin curriculum, experiential learning bridges the gap between the classroom and the outside world.
 From global study to internships to courses in the Community Learning program, students are given the opportunity to combine community-based action with intensive reflection, to explore the relation between theory and practice and to develop skills and knowledge that will contribute to social change as well as to intellectual, personal, and professional growth.

 Gallatin offers students an opportunity to pursue their interests through a variety of alternatives outside the traditional classroom: independent study, tutorials and private lessons.
 The faculty encourage students to use these learning formats when appropriate.